 Students may be assessed on their field through either a limited duration multi-day exam or a critical literature review paper.
-Students should declare their preferred instrument after discussion with their primary supervisor, field examination committee members and the DGS if necessary.
+Students should declare their preferred instrument after discussion with their primary supervisor, field examination committee members, and the DGS if necessary.
 Either assessment will be based on a set of literature identified by the student and approved by the field examination committee members in advance.
 This literature will draw from the methodological and substantive field coursework, but may exclude course materials not relevant to the policy field, and may include supplemental literature key to the field.

 The format of the field exam is similar to that of the core exam.
-Each of three questions (covering theory, methods and policy) will be written during a 3 or 4 hour period on consecutive days, and notes (either course notes or notes on readings) and the approved field reading list (only the list, not the readings themselves) may be brought to the written exam.
+Each of three questions (covering theory, methods, and policy) will be written during a 3 hour period on consecutive days, and notes (either course notes or notes on readings) and the approved field reading list (only the list, not the readings themselves) may be brought to the written exam.
 The field exam will typically be taken in the fall of the third year and in any case no later than the end of the spring semester of the third year.